DeveloperCielo/developercielo.github.io/_i18n/en/_posts/api-ecommerce-cielo/2003-03-03-cielo-ecommerce.md

 |**Capture**|Scheduled Recurrence transactions do not need to be captured.
 After the first transaction, all recurrence transactions are automatically captured by the API|
 |**Identification**|Scheduled Recurrence transactions generate two types of identification:<br>**PAYMENTID**: Identify 1 transaction.
 It is the same identifier of the other transactions in the API    <br>**RECURRENTPAYMENTID**: Identifies recurrence Order.
 A RecurrentPaymentID has innumerable PaymentID linked to it.
 This is the variable used to Cancel a Scheduled Recurrence|
 |**Consulting**|To consult, just use one of two types of identification:<br>**PAYMENTID**: Used to consult A TRANSACTION WITHIN THE RECURRENCE    <br>**RECURRENTPAYMENTID**: Used to consult THE RECURRENCE.|
 |**Cancellation**|A Scheduled Recurrence can be canceled in two ways: <br>**Merchant**: It requests the cancellation of the recurrence.
-Do not cancel transactions already finalized before the recurrence cancellation order.  <br>**By invalid card**: If the API identifies that a saved card is invalid (e.g.: Expired) the recurrence will be canceled and will not be repeated until the merchant updates the means of payment. <br> **NOTE:** Canceling transactions within the recurrence does not end the scheduling of future transactions.
+Do not cancel transactions already finalized before the recurrence cancellation order.  <br>**By invalid card**: If the API identifies that a saved card is invalid (e.g.: Expired) the recurrence will be canceled and will not be repeated until the merchant updates the payment method. <br> **NOTE:** Canceling transactions within the recurrence does not end the scheduling of future transactions.
 Only the Cancellation using the **RecurrentPaymentID** ends future schedules.

 **RecurrentPaymentID Structure**